UMDLARS/wormwood/README.md

 # wormwood
 It would be a really bad idea to write control software for a nuclear reactor in the C language.
+What if someone did?

 ## introduction
 Wormwood is n nuclear reactor "simulator" exploring four major problems in C programs: